 What is the difference between local and global targets?¶

-A target is a set of attributes definining the remote SAS server.
+A target is a set of attributes (eg server URL, SAS Folder location) to which a project will be deployed, or some code executed.
 When running locally, inside a project (eg a GIT repository) these attributes are taken from the

 sasjsconfig.json file, whilst any authorisation attributes are retrieved from the

 .gitignore'd for security).

 When running outside of a project, the attributes are taken from the global

 ~/.sasjsrc file in the user home directory.
 In this case, the authorisation details are also stored in the same file (authConfig).

 sasjs command will "discover" if it is inside a local project by the presence of a

 sasjs/sasjsconfig.json file in the current, or any of the parent directories.
 If not found, then the

 ~/.sasjsrc file will be searched instead.